uni-v-cc/learn/docs/creator/publishing/unity.md

 ### Prefabs:

-This is a list of prefabs that Uni-V.CC will resolve when end users will be importing your package.
+This is a list of prefabs that Uni-VCC will resolve when end users will be importing your package.

 Click on `Select` button on the right, and choose a `.prefab` file.